 - Roll the disc out onto a floured surface to ⅛ inch thickness and place in a 9-inch pie tin.

 - Use a fork to poke holes across the bottom and up the sides of the crust.
-Place parchment paper inside the crust and partially fill with pie weights or beans.
+Place parchment paper inside the crust and partially fill with pie weights or dried beans.

 - Bake for 15 minutes.
 After 15 minutes, take the crust out to remove the weights and parchment paper.
 Bake the bare crust for an additional 5 minutes, until the bottom looks dry, not doughy.
-Note - If using a store-bought crust, follow the packaging’s instructions for blind-baking the crust.
+Note – If using store-bought frozen crust, follow the packaging’s instructions for blind-baking the crust.

 - Set the crust aside until ready to fill.